billagee/blog.likewise.org/content/2016-08-23-switching-from-octopress-to-pelican.markdown

     I ran into a hiccup here - after publishing my files to s3, the MIME type guessing done during the upload apparently didn't work, so my main.css file was served by s3 as text/plain.

-    This resulted in the published copy of the blog in s3 displaying without CSS being applied; so, it appeared to be totally broken in all browsers I tried.
+    This resulted in the published copy of the blog in s3 displaying without CSS being applied; so, the appearance of the blog was totally broken in all browsers I tried.
+Oops.

+    Presumably this will only affect you if you're publishing to s3 like me; I didn't try deploying with Dropbox or the other options.

-    I worked around that by using the AWS console to manually change the Content-Type header value S3 serves up for my ```main.css``` file.
+    I worked around the problem by using the AWS console to manually change the Content-Type header value S3 serves up for my ```main.css``` file.
 (I still need to find a real fix for this, or at least a way of doing it with ```s3cmd```.)

-    Anyway, here's one way to fix that problem manually:
+    Steps for the fix were:

     - After ```make s3_upload``` completes, log in to the AWS s3 console.